 Did a Minor in Florida File a Domestic Violence Restraining Order Against You?

-Having a child under the age of 18 files a domestic violence restraining order against you is emotionally detrimental and could also affect how you live.
+Having a child under the age of 18 file a domestic violence restraining order against you is a difficult situation to be in when you have been accused of a crime.
 The moment anyone files an injunction against you is the time you should seek qualified legal counsel.
 At The Law Office of Gabriel & Gabriel, Criminal Defense Attorney Brian Gabriel will work diligently to protect your rights.

 Start with a free consultation today by calling Criminal Defense Attorney Brian Gabriel of The Law Office of Gabriel & Gabriel at (561) 475-5952.
 You can also complete an online contact form to learn more.